MillerBrainObservatory/LBM-CaImAn-MATLAB/README.md

 `pollen_sample_calibraion_xy.mat`
 `pollen_calibration_z_vs_N.fig`

+### Requirements

+- MATLAB (Tested on 2023a, 2024a)
+- Windows 10 or Ubuntu 22.04
+- Toolboxes:
+  - Parallel Computing Toolbox
+  - Statistics and Machine Learning Toolbox
+  - Image Processing Toolbox
+  - Signal Processing Toolbox

+The pipeline won't work with MacOS without the correct `mex` binaries.
+If this needed, submit an issue.

+The most up to date mexfiles are always kept in the [releases](https://github.com/MillerBrainObservatory/LBM-CaImAn-MATLAB/releases/tag/v2.1.0-mex>) on Github.

 ## Overview

 This pipeline is unique only in the routines to extract raw data from [ScanImage BigTiff files](https://docs.scanimage.org/Appendix/ScanImage%2BBigTiff%2BSpecification.html#scanimage-bigtiff-specification), as is outlined below: